harry-dev-general/mbh/docs/02-features/calendar/WEEKLY_SCHEDULE_REFRESH_FIX.md

 ## Solutions Implemented

-### 1. Fixed Date Filter
+### 1. Switched to Client-Side Filtering (Final Fix)
-Changed to inclusive comparisons that properly include the start and end dates of the week.
+Matched the production approach by fetching all allocations and filtering client-side.
+This avoids Airtable's unreliable filterByFormula date handling.

 ### 2. Cache Busting via Timestamp
 Added timestamp parameter to URL instead of headers due to CORS restrictions: